DoTheEvo/selfhosted-apps-docker/dnsmasq/readme.md

 * `dnsmasq --test` - validates the config
 * `dnsmasq --help dhcp` - lists all the DHCP options

-You can also run just DNS server, by deleting the DHCP section in the `dnsmasq.conf` to the end.</br>
+You can also run **just DNS server**, by deleting the DHCP section in the `dnsmasq.conf` to the end.</br>
-Then on your router, in the DNS settings, you just put in the ip address of the dnsmasq host as the DNS server.
+Then on your router, in the DHCP>DNS settings, you just put in the ip address of the dnsmasq host as the DNS server.

 # resolv.conf